Compliance / Risk management

 Initiatives promoting compliance with the Antimonopoly Law

 A criminal complaint was lodged against the Company alleging violations of the Antimonopoly Law in the submission of a bid to the Japan Community Health care Organization (JCHO).
-In June 2021, the Tokyo District Court issued a ruling ordering us to pay a fine for the violation, and we received a cease and desist order and an order for payment of surcharge from Japan’s Fair Trade Commission in March 2022.
+In June 2021, the Tokyo District Court issued a ruling ordering us to pay a fine for the violation, and we received a cease and desist order and an order for payment of surcharge the Japan Fair Trade Commission in March 2022.

-Also, in November 2021, the Company’s subsidiary Shoyaku Co., Ltd. was subjected to an on-site investigation by the Japan Fair Trade Commission in regard to suspected violations of the Antimonopoly Law in the submission of a bid to the National Hospital Organization (NHO).
+Additionally, in March 2023, the Company's subsidiary, Shoyaku Co., Ltd., received a cease and desist order and an order for payment of a surcharge from the Japan Fair Trade Commission in regard to suspected violations of the Antimonopoly Act in the submission of a bid to the National Hospital Organization (NHO).

 The Company and Shoyaku both accept with all seriousness and sincerity what has occurred and are cooperating fully with the Japan Fair Trade Commission’s investigation.
 We will do our utmost to regain trust by thoroughly implementing compliance measures aimed at preventing recurrence.

-(1) Achieving strict compliance
+(1) Ensuring strict compliance

-- Implementation of personal pledges
+- Implementation of self-declarations

-(2) Organizational changes to achieve strict compliance
+(2) Organizational changes to ensure strict compliance

 - Establishment of the Risk Management and Compliance Committee